githubofryry/BluetoothSpeakers/index.md

 ### November 27, 2017

 Strike is done.
-  * Still have yet soldering my PCB
+  * Still have yet soldering my PCB (Will be doing this today and on Novemeber 30, 2017)
   * Having a shipping issue with my parts.
 May have to order it somewhere else.

 ### October 16, 2017